 As well as half-day or full-day workshops using these tools, we can also offer short talks or longer, more bespoke commissions.

-Following an initial talk or workshop, we could run a second session to involve a team in installing the pop-up Climate Museum.
+Example of a bespoke commission: We can run a workshop to involve a team in installing the pop-up Climate Museum.
 This creates a tangible way to learn through devising an appropriate experience for your audiences.
 The participants could be a team of both staff and audience representatives.
 You can open the pop-up Museum to public for a short time to gain audience feedback: what do they want you to do about this Emergency?
 What kind of experiences do they find meaningful and useful?